-If you're shopping for a refrigerator, Twin Cities Habit ReStore has a great selection of refrigerators and other used appliances.
+If you're shopping for a refrigerator, Twin Cities Habitat for Humanity ReStore has a great selection of refrigerators and other used appliances.
 But what do you need to know when buying used appliances?
-Twin Cities Habit ReStore's Jan Hagerman tells you what to look for in this edition of Restoration Corner.
+ReStore's Jan Hagerman tells you what to look for in this edition of ReStoration Corner.

 What You Need to Know When Buying a Used Refrigerator

 First, measure the space the refrigerator will go in.
 Then measure it again.
-You want to make sure you're bringing in accurate numbers when you come to the ReStore.
-Then check out these four things when shopping for a used refrigerator:
+You want to make sure you're bringing accurate numbers when you come to the ReStore.
+Then look for these four things when shopping for a used refrigerator:

 1. How old is it?